nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-subcommand](https://github.com/dvc94ch/cargo-subcommand) - Library for implementing cargo subcommands.
 - [cargo-bump](https://github.com/wraithan/cargo-bump) - The command cargo bump which bumps the current version in your Cargo.toml.
 - [Cargo spec](https://github.com/mimoo/cargo-specification) - Tool to turn your code into a specification.
+- [cargo-lambda](https://github.com/cargo-lambda/cargo-lambda) - Cargo subcommand to help you work with AWS Lambda.

 ## Links